PAIR-code/scatter-gl/README.md

 | `startOrbitAnimation()`                       | Begin rotating until an interaction                        |
 | `stopOrbitAnimation()`                        | Stops automatic rotation                                   |

+#### ScatterGL Styles

+See [styles.ts](./src/styles.ts) for interfaces and descriptions of a user-configurable styles object that can be provided to ScatterGL to configure colors, sizes, fog, etc.

 ## Advanced usage

 See the [demo app](./demo/index.ts) for examples of interaction handling, spritesheet rendering, and point coloring.